Denver hosts Scalia and St. Thomas

 Denver; Saturday, 1 p.m.
 EST

-BOTTOM LINE: St. Thomas visits Denver after Amber Scalia scored 20 points in St. Thomas’ 75-62 victory against the Omaha Mavericks.
+BOTTOM LINE: St. Thomas visits Denver after Amber Scalia scored 20 points in St. Thomas’ 75-62 win over the Omaha Mavericks.

 The Tommies are 4-6 against Summit opponents.
-St. Thomas ranks fifth in the Summit with 8.1 offensive rebounds per game led by Alyssa Sand averaging 2.0.
+St. Thomas ranks sixth in the Summit with 29.9 rebounds per game led by Sammy Opichka averaging 5.5.

-Denver scores 64.1 points per game, 4.2 fewer points than the 68.3 St. Thomas allows.
-St. Thomas averages 5.7 made 3-pointers per game this season, 0.4 more makes per game than Denver allows.

-The Pioneers and Tommies meet Saturday for the first time in conference play this season.

 TOP PERFORMERS: Jojo Jones is averaging 20.3 points and 6.8 rebounds for the Pioneers.
 Angelina Robles is averaging 9.7 points over the last 10 games.

-Scalia is scoring 15.1 points per game and averaging 3.2 rebounds for the Tommies.
-Sammy Opichka is averaging 1.1 made 3-pointers over the last 10 games.
+Scalia is shooting 43.3% and averaging 15.1 points for the Tommies.
+Opichka is averaging 1.1 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Pioneers: 1-9, averaging 63.9 points, 27.8 rebounds, 10.2 assists, 6.0 steals and 1.7 blocks per game while shooting 39.6% from the field.
 Their opponents have averaged 72.1 points per game.